metacommunities/metacommunities/publications/sss_dec2015/plan.md

 It decouples any essential link between working with digital data and ontological invention.

 It suggests instead that any ontological or epistemic transformation associated with significantly large numbers -- for instance, in claims about the epistemic potentials of data --  pivots on the crafting of new calculative agencies for fragile, weak and diffuse collectives.

+This crafting has to deal both with the ontological and social contamination